Professional background

 Research interests

-• Electrical Impedance Tomography of brain function: This is a new portable inexpensive imaging method with the potential to provide images in acute stroke, epileptic seizures and, uniquely, of fast neural activity during brain function.
+• Electrical Impedance Tomography of brain function: a new portable inexpensive imaging method with the potential to provide images in acute stroke, epileptic seizures and, uniquely, of fast neural activity during brain function.

 • Bioengineering developments applied to clinical neurophysiology: Vibration studies for RSI (repetitive strain injury)